Dissolution of the Soviet Union: Central Asian republics

-Thousands of Soviet troops were sent to the Fergana Valley, southeast of the Uzbek capital Tashkent, to re-establish order after clashes in which local Uzbeks hunted down members of the Meskhetian minority in several days of rioting between 4–11 June 1989; about 100 people were killed.
-On 23 June 1989, Gorbachev removed Rafiq Nishonov as First Secretary of the Communist Party of the Uzbek SSR and replaced him with Karimov, who went on to lead Uzbekistan as a Soviet Republic and subsequently as an independent state until his death in 2017.
+Thousands of Soviet troops were sent to the Fergana Valley, southeast of the Uzbek capital Tashkent, to re-establish order after clashes in which local Uzbeks hunted down members of the Meskhetian minority in several days of rioting between 4–11 June 1989 in what would be called the Fergana massacre; about 100 people were killed.
+As a consequence, most of the Meskhetian community fled away from Uzbekistan.
+Uzbek outrage over the events soon reached the capital and soon Moscow acted fast.
+On 23 June 1989, Gorbachev removed Rafiq Nishonov as First Secretary of the Communist Party of the Uzbek SSR for being unable to stop the race riots in the region and replaced him with Islam Karimov, who went on to lead Uzbekistan as a Soviet Republic and subsequently as an independent state until his death in 2016.

 In Kazakhstan on 19 June 1989, young men carrying guns, firebombs, iron bars, and stones rioted in Zhanaozen, causing a number of deaths.
 The youths tried to seize a police station and a water-supply station.
 They brought public transportation to a halt and shut down various shops and industries.
 By 25 June, the rioting had spread to five other towns near the Caspian Sea.
 A mob of about 150 people armed with sticks, stones and metal rods attacked the police station in Mangishlak, about 90 mi from Zhanaozen before they were dispersed by government troops flown in by helicopters.
 Mobs of young people also rampaged through Yeraliev, Shepke, Fort-Shevchenko and Kulsary, where they poured flammable liquid on trains housing temporary workers and set them on fire.

 With the government and CPSU shocked by the riots, on 22 June 1989, as a result of the riots, Gorbachev removed Gennady Kolbin (the ethnic Russian whose appointment caused riots in December 1986) as First Secretary of the Communist Party of Kazakhstan for his poor handling of the June events and replaced him with Nursultan Nazarbayev, an ethnic Kazakh who went on to lead Kazakhstan as the Soviet Republic and subsequently to independence.
 Nazarbayev would lead Kazakhstan for 27 years until he stepped down as president on 19 March 2019.

 1990

-Moscow loses six republics
+Moscow loses five republics

 On 7 February 1990, the Central Committee of the CPSU accepted Gorbachev's recommendation that the party give up its monopoly on political power.
 In 1990, all fifteen constituent republics of the USSR held their first competitive elections, with reformers and ethnic nationalists winning many seats.
-The CPSU lost the elections in six republics:
+The CPSU lost the elections in five republics: